-We actively foster genuine respect for all world faiths, many of which are represented in College, and welcome girls from all religious backgrounds.
-Our aim is to encourage girls to consider and explore beliefs, values, spirituality and moral principles in an open climate of tolerance and respect.
+We actively foster genuine respect for all world faiths, many of which are represented in College, and welcome students from all religious backgrounds.
+Our aim is to encourage our community to consider and explore beliefs, values, spirituality and moral principles in an open climate of tolerance and respect.

 We support individual journeys of faith and nurture spiritual wellbeing through many different activities and reflections.
-Academic study of the world’s religions is undertaken by the Religious Studies Department.
+Academic study of the world’s religions frrms part of the curriculum and taught by the Religious Studies Department.

-This room is located at the heart of College and is a place where girls (and staff) of all faiths and none can go for quiet reflection at any free time.
-Prayer requests can be entered on the cards on the table in the Quiet Room and posted confidentially into a box.
+Located at the heart of College, the Quiet Room and is a place where students (and staff) of all faiths and none can go for quiet reflection at any free time.
+We also use this room for daily Morning Prayer, weekly voluntary service of Holy Communion, and other occasional services.
+Confidential prayer requests can be left in a box in the Quiet Room.

-There is typically a morning or evening main act of worship for all Junior boarders, to which Sixth Form boarders are also always welcome.
-There is a variety of styles of worship, from Sung Eucharist and Morning Prayer, to Taize Services and informal acts of worship in the houses led by the girls and staff.
-The long-standing relationship College has enjoyed with several local churches over many years is maintained by joining their congregations each term.
+There is typically a weekly (morning or evening) act of worship for all Junior boarders, and to which Sixth Form boarders are also always welcome.
+This may take the form of Sung Eucharist, Morning Prayer, Taize Services, informal acts of worship in the Houses, or a visit to one of several local churches with whom College has enjoyed long-standing relationships.

-There are spirituality groups for Juniors ('Charis') and Seniors ('Crossfire'), as well as 'The Hub' which is open to all ages and meets over supper in one of the Houses.
-This is an opportunity for girls who are confident in faith to meet and share in Bible discussion and prayer.
+There are spirituality groups for Lower College, Upper College and for Sixth Form, as well as a supper club which meets regularly in Houses.
+These clubs provide an opportunity for those who are confident in their faith to meet and share in Bible discussion and prayer.

-For those who would like to be part of a larger network of prayer for College life, there are meetings at half terms and exeats for parents and staff.
+For those who would like to be part of a larger network of prayer for College life, there are meetings for parents and staff.